Trilogy Time: Production

 In an interview, show co-creator Craig Thomas revealed that in the flash-forward to 2015 that Barney's left ring finger is intentionally not shown.
 He called it, "One of those little moments where you realize what a good actor Neil Patrick Harris is because he can somehow make hiding his left hand seem perfectly natural."

 Reception

 The A.V.
 Club's Donna Bowman graded the episode a B+, stating that it had the show's "classic trope of flash-forwards and backs", mixed with fantasy predictions.

 Chris O'Hara of TV Fanatic gave the episode a perfect score (5.0).

 Michelle Profis of Entertainment Weekly said the episode's final scene opened potential for further material late in the series.

+The episode has a 8.5/10 rating on IMDB from over four thousand reviews.